 Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either "due to/from other funds" (e.g., the current portion of interfund loans) or "advances to/from other funds" (e.g., the non-current portion of interfund loans).
 All other outstanding balances between funds are reported as "due to/from other funds."
 Any residual balances outstanding between the governmental activities and business-type activities are reported in the government-wide financial statements as "internal balances."
+All accounts receivable are shown net of an allowance for uncollectibles when applicable.

-No allowance for uncollectibles was recorded at June 30, 2011 based on management's expectation that all accounts receivable will be collected through the property tax roll.
+No allowance for uncollectibles has been recorded as of June 30, 2011 based on management's expectation that all accounts receivable will be collected through the regular tax roll.